Mentors are people who are where you want to be and can show you the path to get there.

 For want of a better way of describing it; they “coach” the players and team to keep improving.

-But they don’t have to have been where their players are.
-They aren’t mentors.
+But they don’t have to have BEEN where their players are.

 Instead of improving your winning average, or scoring record, a professional performance coach is supporting you to be a top-performing professional.
 And a top-performing partner and parent at home.
 And a top-performing friend.
 Because we know that performance in a career won’t be fulfilling if it costs you success in all the other parts of your life.